 If the device you're setting up is a battery device, or capable of being moved from the mounting location, try bringing it a few feet from your router before trying a setup.

 If this doesn't solve the problem, you may need to add a wifi extender, like the Ring Chime Pro, which helps lengthen the wifi signal.
+If your home is larger than 1500 sq. feet, or has multiple levels, you might need a mesh network to get a consistent wifi signal.

 Reboot Your Modem or Router